ibm-cloud-docs/transit-gateway/about.md

 There are a few things to note about this use case:

 - It keeps your local traffic on a local transit gateway, which reduces latency.
-- Traffic over a local gateway is not billed.
 - Highly Available (HA) capabilities are provided, as data in VPCs C and D could be replicated in VPCs in E and F.
 - Classic infrastructure transit gateway connections are required to be in the same account as the transit gateway owner.